-Have you ever wondered why economic conditions are challenging for the man on the street, despite easy access to credit for cars, homes and shopping?
-In this first edition of the Sound Money Monthly we cover the most important macroeconomic trend, debt.
+Have you ever wondered why economic conditions are challenging, despite easy access to credit for cars, homes and shopping?
+In this edition of the Sound Money Monthly we cover one the most important macroeconomic trends, debt.
 (16 minute read)

-TLDR: Economic opportunities for the masses and social mobility are declining, but the policy being offered by authorities, is the cause of the problem.
-We’ve overused debt, mortgaged our future and we’re wading through the consequences.
-Digesting the information allows constructive responses; judicious business strategies, strong relationships, value in non-monetary rewards and the chance to seize opportunities in new industries.
+TLDR: Economic growth, job quality and social mobility are declining.
+Yet the policy response is the cause of the problem.
+Authorities promise “economic stimulus” but they have overused debt, mortgaged our future and now we’re wading through the consequences.
+We can take constructive responses through judicious business strategies, strong relationships, value in non-monetary rewards and seize opportunities in new industries.

 I’m tired of petty political scapegoats.
 I’d like to draw your attention to the common theme – a deterioration in broader economic conditions, certainly for the average middle to lower class individual.